-Feeding your adult dog
+Feeding your adult dog well

-Start from the chart, then correct
+Start from the table, then correct it

-Weigh the ration to the gram
+Weigh what you serve, to the gram

-Judge by the body, not the bag
+Judge by his body, not by the bag

 At his ideal weight